paulsump/song_desk/README.md

 # TODO logic

+- fix Love Me Forever
 - fix over plays note duration for bass
   Life In The Ghetto
   Love Me Forever
+  Melancolia
+  The Tide Is High
+  People Make The World Go Round

 - fade out (for piano) with audioPlayer.setVolume(0.5) Silly Games